open-power/snap/hardware/sim/README.md

 or start `run_sim -list <list.sh>` to run a list of testcases, before ending.

 ## environment prerequisites
+The necessary information to call the simulator and retrieve license keys can be placed into snap_env.sh, or it is already known to your LINUX system from your default settings.
 ```
  export XILINX_ROOT=                                 # Xilinx tools installation root
  export XILINXD_LICENSE_FILE=                        # Xilinx license server